breatheco-de/content/src/content/lesson/learn-html.md

 ```

-In theory, you have to use [one of these tags](https://breatheco.de/en/lesson-asset/html5-cheat-sheet/) and don’t invent your own because the browser won’t know how to interpret them.
-You must learn what each tag means and does in order to put them to good use…but, please, don’t worry!
+In theory, you have to use and **learn HTML** tags [that you can find here](https://breatheco.de/en/lesson-asset/html5-cheat-sheet/), don’t invent your own because the browser won’t know how to interpret them.
+You must **learn HTML** tags meanings and their functionality, in order to put them to good use…but, please, don’t worry!
 There aren’t that many! 🙂

 For the main heading of the document, the tag that we use is `<h1>`.
 For example: An online store has an "electronics" category, the title that applies would be "Electronics" and the `<h1>` tag would be written as follows: